Treat Your Restaurant Server Well

-- Remain courteous when dealing obnoxious customers; and,
+- Remaining courteous when dealing with obnoxious customers

-We’ve all seen the character in the movie who raises his hand and clicks his fingers summoning a waiter who arrives slightly bent at the waist to indicate subservient body language.
+We’ve all seen the character in the movie who raises his hand and clicks his fingers to summon a waiter who then arrives slightly bent at the waist to indicate subservience.
 Please don’t do this.

 Your server is a human who deserves to be treated with dignity.
 Your money doesn’t give you the right to be abusive towards your waiter, even if you are on a blind date with a pig or moron.
 Being abusive to the pig or moron is an entirely different matter, but try not to do it in the restaurant even though it might be very tempting.

-If the service is poor and the food not up to par, by all means complain, but don’t shout.
-And, it’s usually best to have your grumble with the manager, because your negative experience likely is not the server’s fault and beyond her/his power to change.
+If the service is poor and the food not up to par, by all means, complain, but don’t shout.
+And, it’s usually best to have your grumble with the manager, because your negative experience likely is not the server's fault and is beyond her/his power to change.